Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The output type 'Microsoft.Azure.Commands.OperationalInsights.Models.PSCluster' is changing
   - The following properties in the output type are being deprecated : 'NextLink' 'Sku'

+### `Get-AzOperationalInsightsIntelligencePack`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzOperationalInsightsIntelligencePacks alias will be removed in an upcoming breaking change release

+### `Get-AzOperationalInsightsWorkspaceManagementGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzOperationalInsightsWorkspaceManagementGroups alias will be removed in an upcoming breaking change release

+### `Get-AzOperationalInsightsWorkspaceSharedKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzOperationalInsightsWorkspaceSharedKeys alias will be removed in an upcoming breaking change release

 ### `New-AzOperationalInsightsCluster`